alamais-df/BPM-for-Discord/discord/installer/README.md

 * `install_mac.command`

 `install_mac.command` checks if `node` exists.
 If it does, it runs `node.js`, else it downloads the binary tarball, extracts the `node` binary, runs `index.js`, and then deletes the downloaded binary and tarball.

+## Linux-specific
+The linux installer consists of one file:
+* `install_linux.sh`

+It is important to note that this file **must be invoked from a terminal**.

+You will be prompted for the path to your Discord install.
+The script _should_ check to make sure that it's a valid path.
+It will then ask to grab a node binary if you don't have one, download it if it's okay (it will quit if not), and then execute `index.js